Use our online registration, or register by phone.

 Looking for adventure?
-Try our newest camps!
 Use your wits to solve puzzles and decipher riddles as you compete on a site-crossing, heart-thumping scavenger hunt through the 1800s and early 1900s in the Amazing Race Through Time.

 Not tough enough for you?
-Find out if you could make it as a settler at Survivor: Pioneer Wisconsin.
+Find out if you could make it as a settler at Survivor: Settler Style.
 Test your mettle as you trek through the woods and the farmsteads, with bucketsful of courage and some good old-fashioned grit!
 You'll pick up some pioneering skills as you meet your challenge.

 Like animals?
 Be sure to check out Animals Up Close or bring your little one to Moo, Baa!
 Preschool Camp for an adult/child adventure.
 One-Room School House Rocks lets you experience school like a kid in the 1800s — down to the lunch basket!
-Farm-to-Table Camp is perfect for young "foodies."
+Farm-to-Table Camp is perfect for young "foodies," as is NEW Baking Back in Time.
 Civil War Camp and Little House Adventures transport you back to the inspirational days of Abraham Lincoln and Laura Ingalls Wilder.
 Ready for the next step?
 Old World Apprentices is for you!